brendenhoffman/unms/README.md

 The unms installer fails due to the docker service not being available during its install script - I wrote this simple hacky script to enable the unms installer to continue.

+The only interaction required is to say yes or no when you get the prompt:

+"our distribution 'fedora 27' is not supported.
+We recommend that you install UNMS on Ubuntu 16.04, Debian 8 or newer.
+Would you like to continue with the installation anyway? [y/N]"

+Just hit y then browse to https://yourIP